-As evidenced in the data presented in this report, participation in the BAWSCA Regional Water Conservation Program increased overall in FY 2020-21 as compared to FY 2019-20.
-This increase is largely attributed to new agency participation, persistent dry conditions and drought messaging, a sizeable uptick in Rain Barrel and Lawn Be Gone! rebates, and several programs that gained additional popularity in their second year (i.e., Smart Controller rebate program and Customer Meter Testing Program).
-Compared to FY 2012-13, the year immediately preceding the drought, expenditures in FY 2020-21 were 5% lower.
+As evidenced in the data presented in this report, participation in the BAWSCA Regional Water Conservation Program greatly increased overall in FY 2021-22 as compared to FY 2020-21.
+This increase is largely attributed to new agency participation, persistent dry conditions and drought messaging, a sizeable uptick in Rain Barrel and Lawn Be Gone! rebates, and the addition of two new programs.
+Compared to FY 2012-13, the year immediately preceding the last drought, expenditures in FY 2021-22 were 23% higher.
 BAWSCA will continue to adjust the type and number of conservation measures that it offers to match the needs of its member agencies and their customers.